 By building up, you can take your new home to the next level (literally).
 And if adding another story isn’t quite what you have in mind, it is still a great solution for adding additional living space above one-story wings, like a garage.

 Building up is always the least expensive option for increasing your home’s square-footage because it requires less material and labor.
 For example, if you have 1,000 sq. feet on the main level and want to add 1,000 sq. feet as a second floor, all you have to do is add more wood and framing labor.
 On the other hand, if you build out, you’ll have to add footers, concrete, fill rock, roof system, and more excavation cost.

-Another pro of building up is you don’t have to give up any of your yard.
+Another positive aspect of building up is you don’t have to give up any of your yard.
 Since you’re not expanding the footprint of the house, it eliminates the need to worry about zoning restrictions, which we’ll discuss in more detail later.

 Most towns actually limit the allowable height for houses.

 You’ll also need to consider stairs, which could change the floor plan significantly.
 This type of addition could take away from space inside your house as stairwells can easily require 80-120 sq. ft. (or more) of living space.